Cuba - The Perola Yacht

 The Zapata area will be your base for the week.
 Staying aboard the Perola, you'll have plenty of time to fish the tides, which are the key to a good saltwater trip.
 The liveaboard will stay at the flats during the week.
 The guides focus on zones and skiff rotation.

-Species: Tarpon, permit, bonefish, snook, and not a long travel time between species.
-Pursue a Caribbean Grand Slam--catching a bonefish, tarpon, and permit on the same day.
+Species: Target species include tarpon, permit, bonefish, and snook, which are easily accessible without much travel time between them.
+You can even attempt a Caribbean Grand Slam--catching a bonefish, tarpon, and permit all in one day.

-Guides: Local guides are excellent fishermen skilled at finding all species.
-They speak enough English to be understood for fishing purposes.
+Guides: Local guides are highly skilled fishermen who can find all species and speak enough English to be understood for fishing purposes.

-Fishing Equipment: No equipment is provided.
-Plan on bringing flies, leaders, tippets, all terminal tackle, and all accessories, as very few fishing items are available in Cuba.
-A comprehensive tackle and gear list is included in our confirmation packet.
+Fishing Equipment: No equipment is provided, so please bring your own flies, leaders, tippets, terminal tackle, and accessories, as very few fishing items are available in Cuba.
+Our confirmation packet includes a detailed list of what to bring.

-Fishing License: A Cuban fishing license is included in the package.
-A mandatory Marine Park Conservation Fee of $200.00 is not included.
+Fishing License: A fishing license is included in the package.

 Fly Fishing Zapata Swamp